Welcome to part 6 of a 10 part series:

 “I think the biggest threat to America is tribalism.
 I think that tribalism has broken out on the left and the right.
 People don’t seem to care about the truth anymore, they seem to care about whether it helps my side or it helps your side, and that is really, really, dangerous, because then we can no longer have a conversation.
 If we can’t agree on a common basis of facts, we can’t have a conversation in the first place, if you’re just going to assume that I’m evil on the basis of my political perspective, then we can’t have a conversation.” – Ben Shapiro

-22. The bandwagon effect
+The Bandwagon effect

 “Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only recover their senses slowly, one by one.” – Charles Mackay,

-Speaking of groupthink, you should also be aware of the bandwagon effect.
+You should also be aware of the bandwagon effect.

 The bandwagon effect in a nutshell: